 The Apple Watch comes with the ability to remotely control your iPhone's music, so you can wave goodbye to the days of fumbling around for your mobile on your morning commute just to change the song.
-It doesn’t stop there though, as you can add music directly to your Apple Watch so you won't need your iPhone connected to listen.
-In this article, we explain how to navigate the Music app as well as how to add your music directly to the Apple Watch.
+You can also add music directly to your Apple Watch so you won't need your iPhone connected to listen - and if you've got a cellular-capable Apple Watch Series 3, you can even stream your favourite songs directly from Apple Music.

-How to use the Music app on Apple Watch
+How to open the Music app

 There are two ways to access the Music app on the Apple Watch.
 First, as with any other Apple Watch app, you can go to the home screen by pressing the Digital Crown, and then tapping the Music icon to open the app.
 Alternatively, if you're already listening to music then you can quickly access the music controls via Glances by swiping up on the watch face screen.